 Lisa Chen Obrist started at the CFI in 2015 as a Programs Officer and subsequently joined the Performance, Analytics and Evaluation team as a Senior Evaluation Analyst in 2016.
 After working for several years on Parliament Hill she returned to graduate studies and completed a PhD at the University of Toronto in the history and philosophy of medieval science and medicine.
 In 2009, she started working at the Social Sciences and Humanities Research Council and held various roles in the Corporate Strategy and Performance Division as well as the Research Grants and Partnerships Division.
 Lisa holds undergraduate and graduate degrees from McGill University in History and Italian Studies.

 François Pelletier holds a PhD in History from the University of Montreal and Paris Panthéon-Sorbonne.
 His research focuses on the relationship between governments and businesses, the formulation of energy policies, and international relations.
-He recently published a book on the founder and first president of the French company and oil giant.
+He recently published a book on the founder and first president of the French company and oil giant: Total.
 Since completing his PhD, François has published and participated in conferences on different subjects linked to economic history such as government regulations, trade policy, strategic planning, and natural resources.
 After working as an editor and writer, he finished a research fellowship at the Management Department of HEC Montréal.
 This position was the first opportunity to link past and present and to start thinking about mobilizing knowledge to tackle current issues facing governments and companies.